cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/2020-07-18-3CodeDeploy.md

 6. <font color=red> Easy to adopt </font>
    - platform and language agnostic and works with any application.
-   - <font color=blue> easily reuse the setup code </font>
+   - <font color=LightSlateBlue> easily reuse the setup code </font>
      - AWS CodeDeploy uses a file and command-based install model
        - single AppSpec configuration file to run actions, tests, or verifications at each lifecycle event (phase of deployment).
        - The commands can be any code, such as a shell script, a custom program, or even a configuration management tool.
      - enables it to deploy any application and reuse existing setup code.
    - Tool chain integration
-     - easy to integrate application deployments with your existing <font color=blue> software delivery toolchain </font> by using the AWS CodeDeploy APIs.
+     - easy to integrate application deployments with your existing <font color=LightSlateBlue> software delivery toolchain </font> by using the AWS CodeDeploy APIs.
      - AWS CodePipeline, AWS CodeStar, and some AWS partners provide pre-built CodeDeploy integrations for continuous integration and continuous delivery services, making it simple to automatically deploy your updated application.
      - can deploy application content that <font color=red> runs on a server </font> and is <font color=red> stored in S3 buckets, GitHub repositories, or Bitbucket repositories </font>